rubencosta13/Temporary-files-cleaner/readme.md

 - Recommended to have a discord server, to receive the data;
     - Create a webhook
-    - Go into index.js find the line where it has "axios.post("[add your URL]")"
+    - Go into .env and define the webhook url
+    - Use ``npm build`` to make an executable with nexe.
+(Caution: Some antivurus will flag it has virus.
+Why?
+You may ask.
+Response: It removes os folders, specifically temporary folders: ["temp", "%temp%", "prefetch"], so dont worry!)
     - Optional, but should be fixed in the next updates:
         - Go in to task scheduler:
         - Click on: "Create Task"